Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Experiments

-We have found that for some clusters, the survival curve from summary fine-tuning is relatively close to that of the Kaplan-Meier estimate without summary fine-tuning whereas for other clusters, there could be a more dramatic difference (such as the lime green cluster shifting dramatically downward in Figure~\ref{fig:support-sft-survival-curves} compared to Figure~\ref{fig:support}\subref{subfig:support-km}).
-Some possible explanations could be that the lime green cluster is in a region of the embedding space that is close to other clusters and its survival function that gets learned could be thought of as being estimated from a larger region of the embedding space (rather than just getting averaged over points in points assigned to the lime green cluster), or that even among the points in the cluster, calculating the survival curve by weighting every point equally (as in the standard Kaplan-Meier survival curve estimate) does not make as much sense as using some sort of unequal/nonuniform weighting.
+We have found that for some clusters, the survival curve from summary fine-tuning is relatively close to that of the Kaplan-Meier estimate without summary fine-tuning whereas for other clusters, there could be a larger difference (such as the green cluster shifting upward at earlier times in Figure~\ref{fig:support-sft-survival-curves} compared to in Figure~\ref{fig:support}\subref{subfig:support-km}).
+Some possible explanations could be that the green cluster is in a region of the embedding space that is close to other clusters and its survival function that gets learned using summary fine-tuning could be thought of as being estimated from a larger region of the embedding space (rather than just getting averaged over points assigned to the green cluster by the $\varepsilon$-net), or that even among the points in the cluster, calculating the survival curve by weighting every point equally (as in the standard Kaplan-Meier survival curve estimate) does not make as much sense as using some sort of unequal/nonuniform weighting.